francescortiz/protosum/README.md

   - Everything is public... well, we are on javascript, do your tricks if you need to.

-How does pacaclass compare to Twitter Flight
+How does protosum compare to Twitter Flight
 ---------------

 Now that twitter has released Flight http://twitter.github.com/flight/ , a javascript library that, among other things, follows a similar principle, it is good to see what differences you will find.